Inglewood, California: Olympic and Paralympic Games

 At the 1984 Summer Olympics, The Forum hosted the basketball competition and the men's handball final.
-During the 2028 Summer Olympics, the opening and closing ceremonies will be held at SoFi Stadium, which will also host the swimming events.
-Intuit Dome will host all the basketball events during the games.
+During the 2028 Summer Olympics, the opening and ceremony will be held at SoFi Stadium, which will also host the swimming events.
+SoFi Stadium will also host the opening ceremony of the 2028 Summer Paralympics.
+Intuit Dome will host all the basketball events during the 2028 Olympics.

 2026 FIFA World Cup

+Inside SoFi Stadium during a match between Switzerland and Bosnia & Herzegovina at the 2026 FIFA World Cup.

-SoFi Stadium will host several matches during the 2026 FIFA World Cup, which will be held across the US, Canada, and Mexico.
+SoFi Stadium hosted eight matches during the 2026 FIFA World Cup, which was held across the United States, Canada, and Mexico.

+Super Bowls

+SoFi Stadium hosted Super Bowl LVI in February 2022 and will host Super Bowl LXI on February 14, 2027.

 Government

 Municipal

 The City of Inglewood has a council–city manager type of government.
 The mayor is an elected office and is the chief executive officer, but in all other regards is an equal member of the city council.

 The current mayor of Inglewood is James T. Butts Jr. who took office after unseating Daniel K. Tabor who completed the term of Roosevelt Dorn.

 The Inglewood Police Department is the city's police department.
 Since the Inglewood Fire Department was disbanded in 2000, the city contracts its fire service with the Los Angeles County Fire Department.